Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dcsg_controls.md

 - A range greater than the weapon can make,
 - Altitude in excess than 32,000 feet, and
-- The locked taret is greater than 8,000 feet above the fighter.
+- The locked target is greater than 8,000 feet above the fighter.

 When the HOLD ALT light is on, the fighter should be flown to center the steering dot relative to azimuth of the ASE circle.
 When the HOLD ALT light